In the event of inclement weather, Halton Student Transportation Services (HSTS)

 - Throughout the day, weather conditions will be monitored to determine whether schools will remain open for after school hours and community use of schools activities.
 If weather conditions worsen, the notice on the Board’s public website will be updated, as appropriate, and the media will be advised of any cancellations of after school hours and community use of schools activities through a public service announcement.

-- As always, it is the parent's or guardian's responsibility to decide if conditions are safe for a child to travel to and from school.
+- As always, it is the parent's or guardian's responsibility to decide whether or not to send their children to school on inclement weather days.